EmanueleLenzi92/MOVING-CSV-Automatic-Workflow/Evaluation/README.md

 - the first one was executed considering the event-based narrative knowledge graph structure
 - the second one was executed considering the whole graph, relying only on the keywords extracted independently from the narrative events in which they appear

+The SPARQL queries can be run using the endpoint at <https://tool.dlnarratives.eu/Moving_454_Storymaps/automatic_workflow_sparql.html>

 ## Event-Based Narrative Knowledge Graph

 ### Q1.
 VCs that face challenges related to drought